Historic London pubs

 89 Fulham High Street, Fulham SW6 3JS

 Follow Fulham High Street in a southerly direction and the busy road veers slightly to the right as it becomes Putney Bridge Approach.
 But the High Street continues straight on as a minor side road until coming to a dead end in a car park.
-Until the 1880s the High Street continued up to the predecessor of Putney Bridge, the ancient wooden Fulham Bridge.
+Until the 1880s the High Street continued up to the ancient, wooden Fulham Bridge.
 At the northern end of the bridge stood the Eight Bells pub.
 Its first licence was granted in 1629, making it the oldest tavern in Fulham, and it has had its current name since the 1750s.
+The old bridge was replaced in 1886 by Putney Bridge, on that different alignment, and traffic no longer passed the pub.
+The landlord sued the Metropolitan Board of Works and was awarded £1,000 compensation.
 In the 1880s the nearby Fulham Football Club used the pub as their changing room.
 The Eight Bells now has the feel of a cozy local.
-To my knowledge, it is the only pub in London (at the time of writing) that serves poutine, a dish from Quebec, although the pub has no obvious Canadian connection.
+To my knowledge, it is one of only two pubs in London (at the time of writing) that serve poutine, a dish from Quebec.

 The George Inn